Supervisor/supervisor/README.txt

   resulting from process stderr log file rotation.
 Default: 10.
 (New in 3.0)

-  'stderr_capturefile' -- file written to when process is in "stderr capture mode" (see "Capture Mode and Process Communication Events" later in this document).
-May contain the same Python string expressions as "stdout_capturefile".
-May be a file path, NONE, or AUTO.
-Default: NONE.
+  'stderr_capture_maxbytes' -- max number of bytes written to FIFO when process is in "stderr capture mode" (see "Capture Mode and Process Communication Events" later in this document).
+Should be an integer (suffix multipliers like "KB", "MB" and "GB" can used in the value).
+If this value is 0, process capture mode will be off.
+  Default: 0.
 (New in 3.0)

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the child process'